-Boyle Poor Law Union was formally declared on the 20th August 1839.
-The workhouse (erected 1840-41 on a six-acre site at the south of Boyle) was declared fit for the reception of paupers on 6th December 1841.
-It opened the week of 20 December and received its first admissions on 31st December.
+Boyle Poor Law Union was formally declared on 20 August 1839.
+The workhouse was erected in 1840-41 on a six-acre site at the south of Boyle.
+It was declared fit for the reception of paupers on 6th December 1841.
+It opened the week of 20 December and received its first admissions on 31st December 1841.

 Boyle PLU covered an area of 283 square miles and 16 electoral divisions as listed below:

 Co.
 Sligo and Co.
 Roscommon: Ardcarn, Ballinameen, Boyle, Breedoge, Croghan (Estersnow, Killukin + 1 townland from Killummod), Keadue, Rockingham, Shankill.

 Co.
 Sligo: Ballinafad, Kilmactrany, Kilshaloy, Shancough, Toomour.